 Parker Adventist Hospital Leadership

-Michael (Mike) Goebel joined Parker Adventist Hospital as Chief Executive Officer (CEO) in June 2018.
-Mike works closely with the hospital’s board to ensure that the hospital is serving its mission and vision and providing care according to its values.
-He also works alongside the senior executive team to continuously improve quality, recruit talented physicians, nurses and other health care professionals to Parker Adventist Hospital.
-He is rooted in his mission of building a great culture by living the Centura Health Core Values (Compassion, Respect, Integrity, Stewardship, Spirituality, Imagination and Excellence).
+Michael Goebel joined Parker Adventist Hospital as Chief Executive Officer in June 2018.
+Michael works closely with the hospital’s board to ensure that the hospital is serving its mission and vision and providing care according to its values.

-Prior to joining Parker Adventist Hospital, Mike served as CEO of Adventist Medical Center, Hinsdale and Adventist Medical Center, La Grange in Illinois.
+Prior to joining Parker Hospital, Michael served as CEO of Adventist Medical Center, Hinsdale and Adventist Medical Center, La Grange in Illinois.
 He was instrumental in the integration of the two facilities, driving the concept of a one hospital, two campus philosophy.
-Under his leadership, Mike guided the planning, design, construction and opening of the $48 million-dollar AMITA Health Cancer Institute and Outpatient Center Hinsdale, followed by the construction of the expanded emergency department at La Grange.
-He guided Hinsdale to numerous recognitions, most notably the 2017 – 100 Top Hospital designation by Truven Analytics.
+Under his leadership, Michael guided the planning, design, construction and opening of the $48 million AMITA Health Cancer Institute and Outpatient Center Hinsdale, followed by the construction of the expanded emergency department at La Grange.
+He guided Hinsdale to numerous recognitions, most notably the 2017 - 100 Top Hospital designation by Truven Analytics.

-With more than 25 years of robust health care experience, Mike also previously served as Chief Financial Officer for Regional West Medical Center in Scottsbluff, Neb. as well as Chief Operating Officer for our Centura Health sister hospital, Littleton Adventist Hospital.
+With more than 25 years of robust healthcare experience, Michael also previously served as Chief Financial Officer for Regional West Medical Center in Scottsbluff, Nebraska as well as Chief Operating Officer for our Centura Health sister hospital, Littleton Adventist Hospital.

 Leanne Naso is Chief Operations Officer for Parker Adventist Hospital.
 She has oversite of the hospital’s strategic growth as well as day-to-day operations.
 Leanne has been in the Adventist Health System for 20 years and has been an exemplary leader since she started at Parker Hospital in 2002.